aliang/google_contacts_api/README.markdown

 [![Build Status](https://travis-ci.org/aliang/google_contacts_api.png)](https://travis-ci.org/aliang/google_contacts_api)

+## Upgrading

+Right now upgrading should just work, barring any bugs in my implementation.
+In the next major version I will probably drop (or at least stop maintaining) support for OAuth::AccessToken objects and depend directly on the [oauth2](https://github.com/intridea/oauth2) gem.

 ## Usage

 You need to provide an OAuth client, with access token, from an OAuth access library to this library.
 I've tested it with OAuth::AccessToken from the [oauth-ruby](https://github.com/oauth/oauth-ruby) gem and an OAuth2::AccessToken from the [oauth2](https://github.com/intridea/oauth2) gem.
 I'm guessing there would be a few small changes in implementation details of the GoogleContactsApi::Api class if you use another library, mostly to change how the base get/post/put/delete methods work.